Parkway-Central-High-Robotics-Team/Robotics-team-coding-repo/README.md

 # Robotics-team-coding-repo

-A GitHub repository created and managed by the Parkway Central High School robotics team in St. Louis, Missouri.
+A GitHub repository created and managed by the Parkway Central High Schools robotics team in St. Louis, Missouri.

 ## Refrences